-To save a new file in most programs on your computer, you’ll first click the FILE button and then click the SAVE option on the menu.
+To save a file in most programs on your computer, click the FILE button in the top left corner and then click SAVE on the menu.

-Alternatively, you can use the keyboard shortcut CTRL and the letter S.
+Alternatively, you can use the keyboard shortcut CTRL (Control key) and the letter S.

 - The Address Bar tells you which folder you’re currently in

-- The Navigation Panel gives access to all your folders
+- The Navigation Pane gives access to all your folders

-- The main panel shows the contents of the current folder
+- The main pane shows the contents of the current folder

 - The File Name box.
 This box is the only real change from the standard File Explorer window.